NLinh-Tran/Lending-Club/README.md

 </p>

 * **Early stage (2007–2011)**
-  * LC’s portfolio was dominated by Grade A and B loans, catering to prime borrowers and minimizing defaults
+  * LC’s portfolio was dominated by Grade A and B loans, catering to prime borrowers and minimizing charge-offs
 * **Hypergrowth (2012–2015)**
-  * LC shifted aggressively into riskier D, E, F, and G grades, which offered higher yields to investors but carried much greater default risk
+  * LC shifted aggressively into riskier D, E, F, and G grades, which offered higher yields to investors but carried much greater charge-off risk
   * This shift coincided with a drop in FICO scores, higher charge-offs, and ballooning issuance
 *	**After 2016**
   * Issuance of F and G grades nearly disappeared, while safer A and B grades regained prominence
-  * Despite the pullback from high-risk loans, investors remained engaged because riskier loans in earlier years offered commensurately higher interest rates, partially compensating for higher defaults .
+  * Despite the pullback from high-risk loans, investors remained engaged because riskier loans in earlier years offered commensurately higher interest rates, partially compensating for higher charge-offs.

 ### Summary:
 From 2007 to 2018, Lending Club evolved from a cautious startup into a hypergrowth leader, then faced a crisis that forced a reset.
-After years of aggressive expansion and rising defaults, the 2016 scandal marked a turning point.
+After years of aggressive expansion and rising charge-offs, the 2016 scandal marked a turning point.
 By tightening standards and improving portfolio quality, the company stabilized loan performance and regained momentum, closing the decade stronger and more disciplined.

 ## MODELS & EVALUATIONS